 Essentially we found what works for us, networked and saw what worked for other successful traders and then put this all together to make Trade Room Plus.
 TRP is about giving aspiring traders exactly what they need to succeed.

-There are two parts to successful trading.
+There are two parts to successful forex and index trading.
 Trading psychology and trading strategies.
 Most traders and trading educators focus on the latter.
 Why?
 It’s because that’s what people want to hear and ultimately buy.
 The problem is the psychology is the most important part and you need trading courses to cover both aspects.